peterkuma/peterkuma.net/science/index.md

 Supervisor: Adrian McDonald, University of Canterbury, Christchurch, New Zealand; Olaf Morgenstern, National Institute of Water & Atmospheric Research, Wellington, New Zealand

-Kuma (2020), [Comparing remotely sensed observations of clouds and aerosols in the Southern Ocean with climate model simulations](theses/kuma_2020/) (submitted; University of Canterbury, Christchurch, New Zealand)
+Kuma (2020), [Comparing remotely sensed observations of clouds and aerosols in the Southern Ocean with climate model simulations](theses/kuma_2020/) (University of Canterbury, Christchurch, New Zealand)

 ### Master's Thesis